its404/php-puppeteer/README.md

 PHP Puppeteer
 ===========
-This project provides the ability to generate PDF/PNG with [Puppeteer](https://github.com/GoogleChrome/puppeteer) in PHP
+This project provides the ability to generate PDF with [Puppeteer](https://github.com/GoogleChrome/puppeteer) in PHP

 - PHP 5 Compatible
 - No Dependent Package